 Christ Church Southgate is home to north London’s finest voluntary liturgical choir.
-With over 40 singers, both young and old, the choir can be heard singing at least twice a week on Sundays at both the Sung Eucharist and Choral Evensong, as well as on major feast days.
+With over 40 singers, both young and old, the choir can be heard singing at least twice a week on most Sundays at both the Sung Eucharist and Choral Evensong, as well as on major feast days.
 Our choir is passionate about music, proudly keeping alive the tradition of singing a full Choral Evensong on a weekly basis.
+Our current and past music lists can be found here.

-During the COVID-19 Pandemic Lockdowns, our choir has continued to support weekly worship with new recordings for our Virtual Church YouTube Channel.
+During the COVID-19 Pandemic Lockdowns, our choir continued to support weekly worship with new recordings for our Virtual Church YouTube Channel.
+You can also find live archive recordings by the choir on our YouTube channel as well.

 The choir is always recruiting and if you would like to find out more about membership, either for yourself or your child, please email the Director of music at firstname.lastname@example.org.
 If you are aged 16-25, then you might also be interested in applying for one of our choral scholarships.